Dolomites Alta Via 1 South

 Itinerary

 Day 1 Arrive in Cortina and overnightYou’ll find pretty Cortina nestled in the heart of the Dolomites.
 It’s a great place to spend your first night amongst the mountains and to buy any last-minute provisions.
 Known as the ski and mountaineering centre of the High Dolomites, Cortina offers plenty of restaurants and shops.
+Reaching Cortina from Venice is easy as there is an express bus service.

 Hotel Ciasa Lorenzi, operated by the Lorenzi family, is a unique gem in Cortina d'Ampezzo, offering unparalleled views of the Dolomites and warm Italian hospitality.
 Nestled in the heart of the city, it is perfectly positioned to bask in the morning sunshine and witness the breathtaking sunset.
 The rooms are designed for peace and comfort, and guests can indulge in a sumptuous breakfast buffet featuring a variety of sweet and savoury dishes.